abinit/abinit/doc/tutorial/eph4mob.md

 In the SERTA, the transport linewidth is given by the imaginary part of the electron-phonon (e-ph) self-energy evaluated at the KS energy.
 Only the Fan-Migdal (FM) part contributes to the linewidth as the Debye-Waller is Hermitian.
-The linewidth of the electron state $n\kk$ due to the scattering with phonons are obtained as
+The linewidth of the electron state $n\kk$ due to the scattering with phonons are obtained from

 \begin{equation}
 \begin{split}